cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/README.md

 # Introduction

-This view allows to create and edit an electronic laboratory notebook entry.
+This view allows creating and edit an electronic laboratory notebook entry (reactions).

 ## User preferences